US men's soccer team cancels plan to train in Qatar - WHIZ News

 The U.S. Soccer Federation announced the decision Friday, a day after a U.S. military air strike killed a top Iranian military commander.

-The Americans will move training to a site in the United States that has not yet been determined.
-They will be use a roster of players mostly from Major League Soccer ahead of an exhibition against Costa Rica on Feb.
+Instead, the Americans will open their training camp on Monday at the IMG Academy in Bradenton, Florida, according to the USMNT twitter account.
+They will use a roster of players mostly from Major League Soccer ahead of an exhibition against Costa Rica on Feb.
 1 in Carson, California.

 The USSF said it hopes to train in the future at Qatar, host of the 2022 World Cup.